Last Updated: January 2024

 Are Landlords Responsible for Repairing Broken Door Handles at a Rental Property?

 When it comes to broken door handles (or door knobs) at a leased rental property, the responsibility to repair usually falls on the landlord or property management company to repair.
 However, it can also fall on the tenant in certain circumstances.
 For cases of defective building products through “normal use”, a landlord would generally be obligated to repair.
 Another case where the landlord would be responsible to repair, is to maintain a reasonable level of safety rental property.
 An example of this would be if the front main entry door handle broke.
 Conversely, door handles that are broken due to tenant misuse or destruction may be the responsibility of the tenant to repair.
-These instances are usually assessed on a case-by-case clarification between landlord and tenant and would have to ultimately be settled based on local real estate laws if disputed.
+These instances are usually assessed on a case-by-case clarification between landlord and tenant and would have to ultimately be settled based on local landlord tenant laws if disputed.
 Furthermore, locks that have been purchased and installed by a tenant are usually not the responsibility of a landlord to repair.
 It is best practice for both landlords and tenants to assess each situation thoroughly before assigning responsibility to repair to one another.

 Are Tenants Allowed to Change Door Handles in Rental Property?